OrenAshkenazy/vault-tekton-lambda-cicd-demo/AUTH-FLOW.md

-# Authentication flow: the short, ADHD-friendly version
+# Authentication flow: the short

 Remember one sentence: